Otto Fenichel: Education and psychoanalytic affiliations

 Otto Fenichel started studying medicine in 1915 in Vienna.
 Already as a very young man, when still in school, he was attracted by the circle of psychoanalysts around Freud.
 During the years 1915 and 1919, he attended lectures by Freud, and as early as 1920, aged 23, he became a member of the Vienna Psychoanalytic Society.

 In 1922, Fenichel moved to Berlin.
 During his Berlin time, until 1934, he was a member of a group of Socialist and/or Marxist psychoanalysts (with Siegfried Bernfeld, Erich Fromm, Wilhelm Reich, Ernst Simmel, Frances Deri and others).
 After his emigration – 1934 to Oslo, 1935 to Prague, 1938 to Los Angeles – he organized the contact between the worldwide scattered Marxist psychoanalysts by means of top secret newsletters ("Rundbriefe").

 Those Rundbriefe can be counted among the most important documents pertaining to the problematic history of psychoanalysis between 1934 and 1945, especially in regard to the problem of the expulsion of Wilhelm Reich from the International Psychoanalytic Association in 1934.

 In Los Angeles, Fenichel joined existing psychoanalytic circles and later helped found the Los Angeles Psychoanalytic Society and Institute.
-His training analysands in Los Angeles included Ralph Greenson.
+In Los Angeles, his patients training to become psychoanalysts included Ralph Greenson.